krukmat/MinimalAlarmForce/README.md

 # MinimalAlarmForce
 The version that simplifies AlarmForce.
-It uses esp32 deep wake up
+It uses esp32 deep wake up mechanism through a pin instead of wifi communication.